muratcangencturk/prompter/README.md

 - Works offline after the first visit
 - Fast loading thanks to the local `prompts.js` file
 - Light and dark themes
-- English and Turkish interface
+- English, Turkish and Spanish interface
 - Twelve prompt categories with over 1.7M combinations This **AI prompt generator** delivers **creative prompt ideas** in a lightweight **offline web app** that runs directly in your browser.